 New investments

-We recently replaced our old inverters with new, more efficient ones and exchanged lead batteries for Lithium-Ion batteries.
-Lithium-Ion batteries give much longer backup time.
-We have also applied for net metering, allowing us to export surplus electricity to the grid.
+We recently replaced our old inverters with new, more efficient ones and exchanged lead batteries for Lithium-Ion batteries, which give much longer backup time.
+We have also applied for net metering, which allows us to export surplus electricity to the grid.
 Especially on Saturdays and Sundays, we only use power for our server room.
-This could both reduce our electricity bill and reduce electricity consumption in our area.
+This could reduce both our electricity bill and electricity consumption in our area.

 How did we become carbon-neutral?